 Assurance Level Basis Description High Assurance Recommendations for ineffective controls affecting the material areas of the service are not High or Medium Risk.
-Any recommendations are mainly Good Practice with few Low Risk recommendations. internal control designed to achieve the system objectives and the controls are being consistently Substantial Assurance Recommendations for ineffective controls affecting the material areas of the service are not High Risk.
-Occasional Medium Risk recommendations allowed provided all others are Low Risk or Good Practice. internal control but there is some scope for improvement as the Moderate Assurance Recommendations for ineffective controls affecting the material areas of the service are at least Medium Risk. to the achievement of system objectives.
+Any recommendations are mainly Good Practice with few Low Risk recommendations.
+There is a sound system of internal control designed to achieve the system objectives and the controls are being consistently applied.
+Substantial Assurance Recommendations for ineffective controls affecting the material areas of the service are not High Risk.
+Occasional Medium Risk recommendations allowed provided all others are Low Risk or Good Practice.
+There is a sound system of internal control but there is some scope for improvement as the ineffective controls may put the system objectives at risk.
+Moderate Assurance Recommendations for ineffective controls affecting the material areas of the service are at least Medium Risk.
+The ineffective controls represent a significant risk to the achievement of system objectives.
 Limited Assurance Recommendations for ineffective controls affecting the material areas of the service are High Risk.